justinakliu/frontend-capstone/README.md

 <br>

-- Users update any node on the tree and the entire tree will automatically update (a parent node is defined as complete if all of its children are complete; a childless node is complete if it has been marked complete)
+- Users can update the completion status of a subgoal and see how the update affects the entire tree

 <br>